JuanValeraDev/JuanValeraDev.github.io/portfolio/resume.md

 always providing constructive feedback that improves processes and outcomes. <br><br>His ability to adapt and work in different areas, including web and mobile application development, is impressive.
 This level of versatility not only adds great value to any team but also ensures that any project he participates in is in good hands. <br><br> I am confident that Juan will be a valuable asset to any company he works for in the future.
 His ability to face challenges independently and efficiently makes him an exceptional professional who always seeks to surpass himself and give his best.
-(Translated)
       </p>
       <label for="toggle-text-1" class="label-1 text-blue-500 hover:underline cursor-pointer"></label>
       <div class="text-right">